card on file

 Card-on-File – Top 5 Things Merchants Must Know

-“Card-on-file” refers to the practice of storing a customer’s payment details electronically for future or recurring payments.
-This stored payment information can then be used for quick, easy and seamless transactions for the customer and the company.
+“Card-on-file” (CoF) refers to the practice of storing a customer’s payment details electronically for future or recurring payments.
+At a time of seamless checkouts and subscription-based services, this stored payment information can then be used for quick, easy, and seamless transactions for the customer and the company.

 To store a customer’s payment details, the company needs the customer’s consent.
-However, in subscription business models—in particular—it is also in the customer’s best interests to have their payment details on file so that recurring payments are processed automatically.
-Businesses that offer card-on-file transactions must be PCI-compliant and must store their clients’ data securely and responsibly.
+However, in subscription business models, it is also in the customer’s best interests to have their payment details on file so that recurring payments are processed automatically.
+Businesses that offer card-on-file transactions must be PCI-compliant and store their clients’ data securely and responsibly.

 Storing credit card details on your website means that customers don’t need to enter these details every time they make a purchase.
-This makes future purchases faster and more convenient.
+This enables one-click checkouts, making purchases faster and more convenient.

 2. Card-on-File Transactions Are Beneficial for Businesses

-Businesses that use online payment processing to process card-on-file transactions can enjoy the following benefits:
+Businesses that use online payment processing to process card-on-file transactions will enjoy the following benefits:

 • Storing payment credentials increases the likelihood of repeat business because the customer will remember that the payment process was quick and easy.